evildmp/diataxis-documentation-framework/reference-explanation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Mostly we can rely safely on intuition to manage the distinction between
-reference and explanations.
+references and explanations.
 But only *mostly* - because it's also quite easy
 to slip between one form and the other.

 It usually happens while writing reference material that starts to become expansive.
 For example,